Custom Home and Remodeling Blog

 3. Use Fertilizer

-Most cool season grasses like those we have in the Washington, DC area are typically fertilized in the fall.
+Most cool season grasses like those we have in the Washington, D.C. area are typically fertilized in the fall.
 However, a light fertilization will help green-up your lawn in spring.
 Most lawns do not need phosphorus, so choose a fertilizer with 0 as the middle number.
 (Example 18-0-4).
 Be careful not to use too much fertilizer because it will run off into our streams and rivers when it rains.

 How To Prepare Your Lawn and Garden For Spring - Use Fertilizer